History

 1896

-Grand Duke Adolphe and his brother Nicolas stayed in Mondorf-les-Bains with, among others, the Prime Minister Paul Eyschen.
+Grand Duke Adolf and his brother Nicholas stay in Mondorf-les-Bains with, among others, the Prime Minister of the time, Paul Eyschen.

 1900